-Irish competition law is set to be revolutionised by the Competition (Amendment) Bill 2022 (the “Bill”) published this week with enactment expected in the coming months.
+Irish competition law is set to be revolutionised by the Competition (Amendment) Bill 2022 (the “Bill”) (published in February) which has been approved by the Parliament this week, with enactment expected in the coming days once signed into law by the President.
 The key changes include (i) huge new criminal fines not exceeding the greater of €50 million or up to 20% of turnover for ‘cartel’ offences, (ii) new civil fines of €10 million or up to 10% of turnover (whichever is greater) or a range of other civil sanctions by a new independent panel of adjudicators within the Irish regulators, (iii) new interim order powers for the Irish regulators in competition enforcement and merger control cases, (iv) a new fully-fledged ‘whistle-blower’ or leniency regime with fine reductions for firms that co-operate with the regulators, and (v) new merger control powers for the regulator to compel notification and potentially unwind ‘below threshold’ mergers that are not subject to mandatory notification.

 The Bill implements the provisions of Directive 2019/1 which seeks to harmonise the enforcement of EU competition law across the EU and bolster the enforcement powers of national competition authorities (the “ECN+ Directive”) and follows the public consultation on certain aspects of the Bill at the start of 2021 (see here).
 The Bill primarily enhances the powers and enforcement regime of the Competition and Consumer Protection Commission (the “CCPC”) (as well as those of the other Irish regulator with competition powers, the Commission for Communications Regulation).